drseg/swift-fsm/README.md

 If a `SuperState` instance is given, the `@resultBuilder` argument to `define` is optional.

-`SuperState` instances themselves can accept other `SuperState` instances, and will combine them together in the same way a `define` statement does:
+`SuperState` instances themselves can accept other `SuperState` instances, and will combine them together in the same way as `define`:

 ```swift
 let s1 = SuperState { when(.coin) | then(.unlocked) | unlock  }